 - Proportion of acute stroke patients referred for additional assessment or intervention for a suspected diagnosis of depression.

-- Proportion of stroke patients diagnosed with PSD and treated with antidepressants at one month, three months, six months, and one year following the initial stroke event.
+- Proportion of stroke patients diagnosed with PSD and treated with antidepressants and/or psychotherapy at one month, three months, six months, and one year following the initial stroke event.

-- Recommendation 7.1 and corresponding performance measures apply across the continuum of stroke care and should be considered in the acute, early rehabilitation and longer-term recovery phases and in all healthcare settings.
+- Recommendations for screening and assessment of PSD and corresponding performance measures apply across the continuum of stroke care and should be considered in the acute, early rehabilitation and longer-term recovery phases and in all healthcare settings.

-- When monitoring these performance measures it is important to record when and in what context (continuum of care) the measurement were conducted.
+- When monitoring these performance measures it is important to record when and in what context (continuum of care) the measurements were conducted.

 - Data for measurement may be found through primary chart audit.
 Data quality will be dependent on the quality of documentation by healthcare professionals.